Creamy Twice Baked Potato Casserole

 Why the Cheese Is Split Into Two Portions

-If you dumped all the cheese in at the beginning, you’d lose that topping effect — it would just disappear into the potatoes.
-And if you put all of it on top, the inside wouldn’t have that cheesy richness throughout.
+You can’t just dump all the cheese in at the beginning because then it would lose that otpping effect and just disappear in the potatoes.
+But also, if you put all the cheese on top, then you wouldn’t have that cheesy richness throughout the insides.
+So, the move is splitting it.

 The Green Onions Go On at the End